mattermost/docs/source/administration/config-settings.rst

 **All channel members**: Allow all channel members to delete public channels.

-**Channel Admins, Team Admins, and System Admins**: Restrict deleting public channels to Channel Admins, Team Admins, and System Admins that are members of the channel.
+**Channel Admins, Team Admins, and System Admins**: Restrict deleting public channels to Channel Admins, Team Admins, and System Admins who are members of the channel.

-**Team Admins and System Admins**: Restrict deleting public channels to Team Admins and System Admins that are members of the channel.
+**Team Admins and System Admins**: Restrict deleting public channels to Team Admins and System Admins who are members of the channel.

-**System Admins**: Restrict deleting public channels to System Admins that are members of the channel.
+**System Admins**: Restrict deleting public channels to System Admins who are members of the channel.

 +-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"RestrictPublicChannelDeletion": "all"`` with options ``all``, ``channel_admin``, ``team_admin``, and ``system_admin`` for above settings respectively.   |